 1996 – today

 The background is a rectangle.
 Centered within it is the name of a sports group, split into two lines.
 The first line features an abbreviation.
 It’s prominent but not entirely in uppercase: only the “W” is capitalized, while the other glyphs are lowercase.
-The second line states the full name of the organization, “New World Order.”
-There are no repeating letters within it – each is unique in style and shape.
+The second line states the organization’s full name, “New World Order.”
+There are no repeating letters; each is unique in style and shape.
 The only thing tying them together is the thin font.
 Another shared characteristic is the trembling lines.

 In contrast, the upper line uses bold glyphs, but they appear battered in fierce battles, as evidenced by their frayed edges.
 The surrounding frame has a similar appearance.
 Slashed lines with uneven edges mark it.